Wik Peoples v Queensland: The Wik 10 Point Plan

-The Howard Government promised a response to the decision and came up with the “Wik 10 Point Plan”.
+The Howard government promised a response to the decision and came up with the “Wik 10 Point Plan”.
 Howard argued the decision "pushed the pendulum back too far in the Aboriginal direction (and) the 10 Point Plan will return the pendulum to the centre".
 The Native Title Amendment Bill 1997 (Cth) was drawn up to implement the plan.
 It was introduced into the Commonwealth Parliament on 4 September 1997.
 It was passed by the House of Representatives, however, the Senate made 217 amendments to the bill and returned it to the lower house for reconsideration.
 The House of Representatives agreed to half of the changes but returned the bill to the Senate again.
 It was eventually passed one year later on 8 July 1998 by the Senate after the longest debate in the history of the Senate.
 One commentator described the amendments to native title law as using a "legal sledge hammer to crack a political nut".

 Legal commentary on the decision

 Maureen Tehan describes the Wik decision as the high point in law for native title in Australia.
-The decision balanced the rights of the pastoralists and the rights of Aboriginals, but placed the primacy of pastoral title over native title.
+The decision balanced the rights of the pastoralists and the rights of Aboriginal people, but placed the primacy of pastoral title over native title.
 Richard Bartlett argues that the decision placed great significance on the principle of equality at common law.
 Philip Hunter notes that criticism of the High Court was "totally unjustified".
 He states that the High Court recognised that native title was in no way destructive of the title of pastoralists.
 He points out that where native title clashed with pastoral interests, pastoral interests would always override native title.

-Frank Brennan has described the approach of the court as taking into account an "incomplete reading of the history".
+Frank Brennan described the approach of the court as taking into account an "incomplete reading of the history".
 Gim Del Villar goes further and argues that the Wik judgment is "flawed" from a historical perspective.
 He argues that the court used questionable historical material to reach its conclusion that pastoral leases were not common law leases.
 He notes that in 1870 the Supreme Court of Queensland held that pastoral leases did confer a right of exclusive possession which reflected a common belief at that time that leases did extinguish native title.
 Del Villar points to despatches from Earl Grey in which there is the clear implication that native title was not to be respected when granting pastoral leases.